codeandcognition/koconut-api/README.md

 Congratulations!
 You've run the koconut API locally. 👏🏽

 ## Deploying on Heroku
+Heroku is set up to automatically deploy any new code pushed to the master branch to [codeitz.herokuapp.com](https://codeitz.herokuapp.com).

 The Procfile is already setup to use gunicorn, so this code should just be able to be deployed to Heroku.
 After a successful deployment, verify that `/` and `/bkt` endpoints work (just as was done in running API locally).